alkaine/PGT/README.md

 # PGT (PhoneGapTools) #

-PGT is a tool created to simplify and accelerate the create/building/deploy/run an Android application.
+PGT is a tool created to simplify and accelerate the creating/building/deploying/running of an Android based application.

 # Requirement #
 * Android Tools [Home page](http://tools.android.com/)